 - No more than three years from when you should reasonably have known there was a cause for complaint.

 If you would like more information about the Legal Ombudsman, please contact them at www.legalombudsman.org.uk.
 The Legal Ombudsman service is free of charge.

 The procedure is set out in sections 70, 71 and 72 of the Solicitors Act 1974.
-If for any reason we are unable to resolve the problem between us, further complaints and redress mechanisms are provided through the SRA and the Legal Ombudsman as stated above.